lambdaclass/concrete/ROADMAP.md

 counterexamples are reported clearly; and audit output distinguishes Lean, SMT, tests, enforcement, assumptions, and trusted solver claims.

+1. Finish the VC/discharge gate before Phase 3.
+The remaining tasks in this phase are the VC schema, generation coverage, kernel-checked decision path, arithmetic bridge library, explicit external-SMT trust model, examples, counterexamples, replay/determinism gates, and audit integration.
-1. Define VC schema v1: id, source span, kind, hypotheses, conclusion, originating contract/obligation, dependencies, arithmetic profile, and expected discharge mode.
+2. Define VC schema v1: id, source span, kind, hypotheses, conclusion, originating contract/obligation, dependencies, arithmetic profile, and expected discharge mode.
-2. Generate VCs for pure no-loop contracts first: preconditions at call sites and postconditions at returns.
+3. Generate VCs for pure no-loop contracts first: preconditions at call sites and postconditions at returns.
-3. Generate VCs for runtime safety obligations from Phase 7: array bounds, div/mod nonzero, `#[overflow_checked]` no-overflow claims, casts, and loop bounds.
+4. Generate VCs for runtime safety obligations from Phase 7: array bounds, div/mod nonzero, `#[overflow_checked]` no-overflow claims, casts, and loop bounds.
-4. Generate VCs for loop invariants: initialization, preservation, variant decrease, and exit-implies-postcondition.
+5. Generate VCs for loop invariants: initialization, preservation, variant decrease, and exit-implies-postcondition.
-5. **Kernel-checked automation first (`bv_decide`).** Before any external solver, route BitVec / bounded-arithmetic VCs to Lean's `bv_decide` (in-toolchain; bit-blasts to SAT and replays a kernel-checked certificate — **no TCB growth**).
+6. **Kernel-checked automation first (`bv_decide`).** Before any external solver, route BitVec / bounded-arithmetic VCs to Lean's `bv_decide` (in-toolchain; bit-blasts to SAT and replays a kernel-checked certificate — **no TCB growth**).
 Already validated against the HMAC helper facts.
 Its results are classified `proved_by_kernel_decision`, a kernel-checked class distinct from `proved_by_smt`.
 See [docs/PROOF_LADDER.md](docs/PROOF_LADDER.md).
-6. Centralize arithmetic bridge lemmas before adding more crypto/protocol VCs:
+7. Centralize arithmetic bridge lemmas before adding more crypto/protocol VCs:
    `Int` / `Nat` / `BitVec` round trips, division/modulo, shift index arithmetic, byte/word packing, and symbolic bridge cases like the `sdiv`/`Nat.div` proof from HMAC padding.
 These are proof-library primitives, not one-off flagship lemmas.
-7. Add an *external* SMT backend behind an explicit flag or policy gate, reached for only when `bv_decide` cannot (e.g. nonlinear).
+8. Add an *external* SMT backend behind an explicit flag or policy gate, reached for only when `bv_decide` cannot (e.g. nonlinear).
 Start with one solver adapter and a stable SMT-LIB output path before adding more solvers.
 Its results are `solver_trusted` (solver enters the TCB) unless a certificate is replayed — never collapsed into a kernel-checked class.
-8. Classify solver results in reports and artifacts:
+9. Classify solver results in reports and artifacts:
    `proved_by_kernel_decision` (kernel-checked), `proved_by_smt` /
    `solver_trusted` (external), `unknown`, `counterexample`, `timeout`, `solver_error`.
-9. Surface counterexamples in source terms where possible: function inputs, loop variables, failing index, failing arithmetic side condition, and the contract/obligation that failed.
+10. Surface counterexamples in source terms where possible: function inputs, loop variables, failing index, failing arithmetic side condition, and the contract/obligation that failed.
-10. Add CI gates for solver determinism and replay: same VC, same solver configuration, same result class, with timeouts treated as non-proofs.
+11. Add CI gates for solver determinism and replay: same VC, same solver configuration, same result class, with timeouts treated as non-proofs.
-11. Add Lean replay for the simplest SMT-discharged fragments where practical: propositional/linear integer facts, bounds arithmetic, and trivial BitVec identities.
+12. Add Lean replay for the simplest SMT-discharged fragments where practical: propositional/linear integer facts, bounds arithmetic, and trivial BitVec identities.
 Results without replay remain explicitly solver-trusted.
-12. Add policy controls: projects can require `proved_by_lean`, allow `proved_by_smt`, or permit `solver_trusted` only under named assumptions.
+13. Add policy controls: projects can require `proved_by_lean`, allow `proved_by_smt`, or permit `solver_trusted` only under named assumptions.
-13. Add SMT negative examples: false postcondition, missing invariant, overflow counterexample, OOB counterexample, div-zero counterexample, solver timeout, and unsupported theory.
+14. Add SMT negative examples: false postcondition, missing invariant, overflow counterexample, OOB counterexample, div-zero counterexample, solver timeout, and unsupported theory.
-14. Add a compact VC/discharge example suite before external SMT:
+15. Add a compact VC/discharge example suite before external SMT:
     - `proved_by_lean`: straight-line refinement (`ch`), operational loop preservation, and one call-composition theorem that cannot be closed by a decision procedure.